Communicating Arts Department

 three, I completed my master's degree in Communicating Arts at the

 The defense was like my entire graduate career at UWS: rigorous, enlightening, intellectually stimulating and thoroughly enjoyable.
 It was also bittersweet, because it heralds the close of my student career.

 I love UWS, and I love the Comm Arts program.
-Over a span of many years (I'm a "non-traditional" student, which means old, and most of my career has been print journalism), I have attended Macalester College in St. Paul, the University of Minnesota in Mpls., and the University of Minnesota at Duluth.
-So I'm in a position to compare institutions.
-There is a sense of open-mindedness at UWS - of free inquiry and tolerance for new ideas and perspectives, unimpeded by academic politics - that I didn't find at the other schools.
-As though the fresh air that blows in from Lake Superior flows freely through the buildings and past the lovely campus trees, and right into the minds of students and teachers.
-I wanted a graduate program near home (I live in Duluth), and expected that UWS's would be adequate; I didn't anticipate the excellence I found.
+Over a span of many years (I'm a "non-traditional" student, which means old, and most of my career has been print journalism), I have attended Macalester College in St. Paul, the University of Minnesota in Minneapolis and the University of Minnesota at Duluth.
+I'm in a position to compare institutions.
+There is a sense of open-mindedness at UWS -- of free inquiry and tolerance for new ideas and perspectives, unimpeded by academic politics -- that I didn't find at the other schools, as though the fresh air that blows in from Lake Superior flows freely through the buildings and past the lovely campus trees and right into the minds of students and teachers.

 The Comm Arts department itself comprises a diverse and lively group of extraordinarily talented people who are both demanding and supportive of students.
 Their overarching characteristic is a love of and dedication to learning, in the best Renaissance tradition.
 They have helped enlarge my vision and introduced me to new perspectives, for which I am grateful.

 The University of Wisconsin-Superior is a wonderful school to be at.
 If you ever wanted a school to attend that people would recognize on a national level, then UWS may not be the right place for you.
 But if you want a school to attend where classes are small, the professors actually know you by name, and you're surrounded by an exquisite scenery of the Twin Ports area, the UW-Superior is perfect.